voxie/training-modules/Module-02.md

 ### Final

-1. Create a new Git Repo in your Bitbucket namespace called `php-final` and put all your code for the following exercise there.
+1. Create a new Git Repo in your GitHub namespace called `php-final` and put all your code for the following exercise there.
 2. Create a simple PHP application **that does not use an existing framework or 3rd party libraries** and has the characteristics listed below.
 3. Note that this exercise should be kept as simple as possible. **Do not develop beyond the feature requirements below.**